 SABINO: SteamboatAdd to My Trip | View My Trip

-The steamboat Sabino is the oldest wooden, coal-fired steamboat in regular operation in the U.S. Built in 1908 in East Boothbay, Maine, by W. Irving Adams, she spent most of her career ferrying passengers and cargo between Maine towns and islands.
+The Sabino steamboat was built in 1908 in East Boothbay, Maine, by W. Irving Adams, she spent most of her career ferrying passengers and cargo between Maine towns and islands.
 First she operated on the Damariscotta River in midcoast Maine.
 After sinking during an accident in 1918, she ran on the Kennebec River.
 From 1927 to 1960 she served the islands of Casco Bay, running out of Portland.
 For this service her narrow hull was widened with sponsons to make her more stable in the open waters.
-But though her configuration and passenger capacity changed through the years, her engine did not.
-She is still powered by the two-cylinder Paine compound steam engine installed in 1908; the present boiler was installed in 1940.
+Although her configuration and passenger capacity changed through the years, her engine did not.
+The Sabino Steamboat still has the two-cylinder Paine compound steam engine that was installed in 1908.

-After being restored by the Corbin family of Newburyport, Massachusetts, the Sabino was purchased in 1974 to serve as a working exhibit at Mystic Seaport.
+After her career in Casco bay, she was operated by the Corbin family out of Newburyport, Massachusetts.
+Sabino was purchased by Mystic Seaport in 1974 to serve as a working exhibit.
 She is operated during the warmer months on regularly scheduled runs for the enjoyment and education of visitors.
 The Sabino was formally designated a National Historic Landmark in 1992.